twbro54l/twbro54l/README.md

-- 👋 Hi, I’m @twbro54l (David)
+Hi!
-- 👀 I’m interested in studying as much as possible
+I’m @twbro54l, David.
+I’m interested in studying as much as possible and I'm currently learning c++/java/sql.
+You can reach me at... don't know that yet
-- 🌱 I’m currently learning c++/sql
-- 💞️ I’m looking to collaborate on various projects
-- 📫 How to reach me ... don't know that yet

 <!---
 twbro54l/twbro54l is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.